Dolby Atmos vs DTS:X: 5 Must-Know Facts

 Dolby Atmos vs DTS:X: History

-Dolby Atmos is audio technology which was developed by Dolby Laboratories and was designed to create a three-dimensional audio environment.
+Dolby Atmos is audio technology that was developed by Dolby Laboratories and was designed to create a three-dimensional audio environment.
 Unlike traditional sound systems, Dolby Atmos uses object-based audio and allows for the sounds to be positioned not only around the listener but also above and below.
 This creates an accurate representation of the sound in the real world and produces an immersive experience for the listener.
 DTS:X is also audio technology and was created by Digital Theater Systems.
 DTS:X is also object-based and allows for a flexible speaker layout, allowing listeners to customize their setup however they wish.

 Dolby Atmos vs DTS:X: Key Differences